goldiloxio/lib-deepdocs-js/README.md

 ```sh
 $ npm install deepdocs --save
 ```
-This installs the command `deepdocs` that you can include in your `package.json` and call the build function by providing a source path.
+This installs the command `deepdocs` that you can include in your `package.json` and call the build script by providing a source path.

 ```json
 "deepdocs": "deepdocs build --path ./src"